Enrico Caruso: Illness and death

 On 16 September 1920, Caruso concluded three days of recording sessions at the Trinity Church studio of the Victor Talking Machine Company in Camden, New Jersey.
-Among the several discs recorded were the Domine Deus and Crucifixus from the Petite messe solennelle by Rossini.
+The sessions produced nine discs, including the Domine Deus and Crucifixus from the Petite messe solennelle by Rossini.
 These were the final recordings he made.

-Dorothy Caruso noted that her husband's health began to decline before he undertook an extensive North American concert tour in the autumn of 1920.
+Dorothy Caruso noted that her husband's health began to decline during the late summer and autumn of 1920, just before he undertook an extensive North American concert tour.
 In his Father's biography, Enrico Caruso Jr. points to an on-stage injury suffered by Caruso as the possible trigger of his fatal illness.
-A scenery malfunction during a performance of Saint-Saëns' Samson and Delilah at the Met on 3 December caused a decorative pillar to fall and hit him on the back, over the left kidney (and not on the chest as often reported).
-A few days before a performance of Pagliacci at the Met (Pierre Key says it was 4 December, the day after the Samson and Delilah injury) he suffered a chill and developed a cough and a "dull pain in his side" near the area he had been struck by the pillar.
+A scenery malfunction during a performance of Saint-Saëns' Samson and Delilah at the Met on 3 December caused a decorative pillar to fall and hit Caruso on the back, over the left kidney (and not on the chest as often reported).
+The following day, Caruso suffered a chill and developed a cough and a "dull pain in his side" near the area he had been struck by the pillar.
 It was initially believed to be a severe episode of bronchitis.
-Caruso's controversial physician, Dr. Philip Horowitz, who gave the tenor questionable treatments for migraine headaches and other ailments, diagnosed "intercostal neuralgia" and pronounced Caruso fit to appear on stage, although the pain gradually worsened and began to hinder his voice production and movements.
+Caruso's controversial physician, Dr. Philip Horowitz, who gave the tenor questionable treatments for migraine headaches and other ailments, diagnosed "intercostal neuralgia" and pronounced Caruso fit to appear on stage, although the pain steadily worsened and began to hinder his movements and voice production.
 Dr. Horowitz was later discharged by Dorothy.

 On 11 December 1920, during a performance of L'elisir d'amore at the Brooklyn Academy of Music, Caruso began spitting blood as a result of a mouth or throat haemorrhage and the performance was cancelled after the first act.
 Following this incident, an ailing Caruso sang two more performances (in La Forza del Destino and Samson and Dalilah) and cancelled another (L'elisir d'amore) at the Met before his appearance on Christmas Eve.
 On 24 December 1920, Caruso sang the final performance of his career in Halévy's La Juive while suffering acute pain.
-Upon returning home after the performance, Dorothy was shocked by the colour of his complexion which was described as "a curious greyish-green".
-By Christmas Day, the pain in Caruso's side had become so excruciating that he began to scream.
-Dorothy summoned the hotel physician, who gave Caruso some morphine and codeine and called in another doctor, Evan M. Evans.
+Toscanini, in the United States on tour with the La Scala Orchestra, attended the performance and afterward remarked to Met General Manager Giulio Gatti-Casazza: "What is wrong with Caruso?
+The man must be sick.
+He looks very bad, I am anxious about him."
+Upon returning home after the performance, Dorothy was horrified by the colour of his complexion which she described as "a curious greyish-green".
+On Christmas Day, as Caruso was dressing to leave for the Met to deliver Christmas gifts for the employees, the pain in his side had become so excruciating that he began screaming.
+Dorothy summoned the Vanderbilt Hotel physician, who gave Caruso some morphine and codeine and called in another doctor, Evan M. Evans.
 Evans brought in three other doctors, and Caruso finally received a correct diagnosis: pleurisy and pneumonia.